Note Numbering System

 When I store notes as electronic files, I use the note numbers as filenames.
 Using the example from above, a note might be saved as 2403150545.txt.
 This allows you to list files in a directory in chronological order (newest to oldest or oldest to newest).

-Written by Joel Dare on March 15, 2024.
+Written by Joel Dare on March 15, 2024 and last updated May 23, 2024.